-The overarching principle of the PHS’s program to control venereal disease was to “break the chain of infection.”
+The overarching principle of the USPHS’s program to control venereal disease was to “break the chain of infection.”
 The focus was on identifying those who had syphilis through widespread testing and contact tracing and then “chemically quarantining” patients via treatment that cured them (or at the very least rendered them noninfectious).
-This emphasis was a contrast from earlier efforts that focused primarily on testing specific groups of people though likely to have syphilis and often physically quarantining them through the process of rendering them noninfectious.
+This emphasis was a contrast from earlier efforts that focused primarily on testing specific groups of people thought likely to have syphilis (such as sex workers) and often physically quarantining them during the process of rendering them noninfectious.

 Educating the public about the seriousness of syphilis and gonorrhea and familiarizing them with the tenets of the control program were also important in order to gain support and participation.
-A lack of understanding or fear about the discomfort, side effects, effectiveness and accuracy of testing and treatment were believed to be roadblocks to people following through with an adequate treatment regimen or seeking out care at all.
+A lack of understanding or fear about the discomfort, side effects, effectiveness, and accuracy of testing and treatment were believed to be roadblocks to the goal of getting all people to follow through with an adequate treatment regimen or seek out care at all.

 VISUALIZING PUBLIC HEALTH METHODS

 The anti-VD campaign tried to promote a clearer and more positive understanding of control measures among the public via pamphlets, posters, and films that detailed each step in the program.
 Materials addressing testing focused on how easily blood tests (Wassermann) and darkfield exams were interpreted by physicians.
 They also explained how a one could identify a sample with syphilis after the Wassermann test was performed on a sample—a cloudy or milky solution showed the presence of spirochetes, a clear solution meant the patient was syphilis free (top right).